2015 Toronto Blue Jays season: American League Division Series

 As Price pitched in the fourth game, the start in game 5 went to Marcus Stroman, who opposed Cole Hamels for the second time in the ALDS.
 Texas got out to a 1–0 lead quickly, scoring in the first inning.
 In the third inning, Shin-Soo Choo hit a solo home run, giving Texas a two-run lead.
 The Jays responded in the bottom of the third, with Jose Bautista doubling in Ben Revere.
 In the sixth inning, Edwin Encarnacion hit a home run to tie the game at 2–2.
 In the seventh inning, controversy arose when Russell Martin attempted to throw the ball back to pitcher Aaron Sanchez.
 The ball hit the bat of Shin-Soo Choo, and went toward third base.
-Rougned Odor, who was at third base, scored the go-ahead run on the play, though initially home plate umpire Dale Scott rules the ball dead.
+Rougned Odor, who was at third base, scored the go-ahead run on the play, though initially home plate umpire Dale Scott ruled the ball dead.
 After a lengthy delay, which included Toronto fans throwing beer cans and plastic bottles onto the field, the call was upheld, and Texas took a 3–2 lead.
 Shortly afterward, Toronto manager John Gibbons informed the umpires that the team would play the rest of the game under protest.
 In the bottom half of the seventh inning, the Texas defence would commit three errors, which loaded the bases with no outs.
 After Ben Revere grounded out, Josh Donaldson tied the game with a bloop fielder's choice to right field.
 With runners on first and third and two outs in the inning, Jose Bautista hit a go-ahead three-run home run to take a commanding 6–3 lead.
 Bautista flipped his bat after he scored the home run, which later became popular on social media.
 Roberto Osuna came on to close the game with a five-out save, becoming the second-youngest pitcher in MLB history to record a postseason save by sealing the 6–3 victory.